READ OUR ULTIMATE RESIDENTIAL HEALTH & SAFETY GUIDE FOR SCAFFOLDING

 All UK scaffolding companies are obliged to follow certain health and safety standards, including scaffolds provided on residential projects.
 Homeowners who wish to embark on important renovations work need to be sure that the scaffolding provides a safe environment for their family and the workers during the project.

 Safety compliant scaffolds are required for a wide variety of domestic repairs and refurbishments.
-Some of the more common examples are the replacement of roof tiles, installation of double glazed windows, construction of an extension and repair of guttering.
+Some of the more common examples are the replacement of roof tiles, read more about our roofing services here, installation of double glazed windows, construction of an extension and repair of guttering.

 The standards that apply to the scaffolding industry are set by both government (UK and EU) legislation and long established professional bodies.
 The relevant regulations and organisations are: